Warren MI's Premier Medical Bills Bankruptcy

 Why Choose Wolfson Bolton As Your Medical Bills Bankruptcy in Warren?

-Scott A. Wolfson is the principal of Wolfson Bolton, serving Warren MI, Michigan.
-Scott earned a Bachelor of Arts degree from James Madison College.
-He continued his education at the University of Minnesota Law School and received his law degree.
+Peter C. Bolton is the principal of Wolfson Bolton, serving Warren MI, Michigan.
+Peter earned a Bachelor of Arts degree from Michigan State University.
+He continued his education at the University of Detroit Mercy, School of Law and received his law degree.

 Wolfson Bolton is admitted to practice in all courts in Michigan, including the U.S. District Courts for the Eastern and Western Districts of Michigan.
 Our attorneys include members of the Federal Bar Association, State Bar of Michigan and Consumer Bar Association.
 Wolfson Bolton gives each client the consideration and attention to detail they deserve.